cvonelm/cbus/doc/API.md

 ##Helpers

 ###int fn\_call\_matches( CBUS\_msg \*msg, char \*to, char \*fn\_name, char \*args);
-Checks wether the arguments given to this function are equal to the corresponding fields inside the "msg" structure.

-Arguments may be "", when they aren't checked for.

 ###int fn\_return\_matches( CBUS\_msg \*msg, char \*from, char \*fn\_name, char \*args);
-Checks wether the arguments given to this function are equal to the corresponding fields inside the "msg" structure.

-Arguments may be "", when they aren't checked for.

 ###int signal\_matches( CBUS\_msg \*msg, char \*from, char \*sig\_name, char \*args);
-Checks wether the arguments given to this function are equal to the corresponding fields inside the "msg" structure.

-Arguments may be "", when they aren't checked for.
+Checks wether msg matches our definition if an argument is "", cbus will not check it.

 ###void cbus\_print\_msg( CBUS\_msg \*msg)

-Debug call to print messages
+Print a  messages

 **Arguments**
--  CBUS\_msg \*msg | the message to be printed
+-  CBUS\_msg \*msg | the message that will be printed

 ###char \*cbus\_errstr(int err)
 Returns a human-readable description of an error number